Devices: Quick Look

 Who is a good candidate for treatment with a device?

-Devices may be a good option for people who cannot take migraine medications.16 Devices may provide relief for people who do not respond to medications.
+Devices may be a good option for people who cannot take migraine drugs or do not find the drugs helpful.16

 Who should not be treated with a device?

-It is important to read the manual for your specific device.
+It is important to read the manual for your device.
 Warnings and precautions vary.
-In general, these devices are not suitable for people with:
+In general, these devices are not right for people with:

 These devices have not been studied in children or pregnant women.
 They may not be safe for people with epilepsy or heart problems.
-Talk with your doctor about your past medical history, including any history of head or neck conditions, disease, or injury.
-In addition, be sure to share the medications you take before starting with any migraine device.
-They can help determine how your current migraine treatment plan will be affected and which will be safe for you to use – if it is affected at all.1-4
+Talk with your doctor about your medical history, including the prescriptions and supplements you take.
+Your doctor can help decide how your current migraine treatment plan will be affected and which device will be safe for you to use.1-4

 Side effects of migraine devices